 This is also rock salt but with added iodine and fluoride.
 I have already explained the benefits of adding iodine.
 Here I will explain the use of Flouride.
 Fluorides, like iodine, cannot be produced by our body and must be ingested with food.
-Drinking water in most regions of Germany has a very low fluoride component.
-Therefore, we can’t rely completely on water to fulfill our body’s fluoride needs.
+Drinking water in most regions of Germany has a very low fluoride content.
+Therefore, we can’t rely entirely on water to fulfil our body’s fluoride needs.

 Why are fluorides important?

 Fluorides play an important role in preventing tooth decay.
 Caries form when we don’t clean our teeth properly, especially after eating sticky or sweet foods.
 These get converted to acids and cause tooth decay.
 Fluorides act against these acids and fight tooth decay.
 You might have noticed toothpaste labels mentioning that they have added fluorides.
 They are added for the same reason mentioned above.